-- 1. Interest Rate Risk must be controlled by limiting the LLER Program's duration to not exceed 270 days. - 2.
+- 1. Authorized NRSROs are limited to: - Standard & Poor's (S&P) - Moody's Investors Service, Inc. (Moody's) - Fitch Ratings (Fitch) - 2.
+Interest Rate Risk must be controlled by limiting the LLER Program's duration to not exceed 270 days. - 3.
 Credit Risk will be controlled by requiring minimum ratings for all securities of Baa3/BBB-/ BBB- at the time of purchase. - a.
 Credit Risk shall be actively managed on a risk/return basis. - b.
-A downgrading of a security that causes a violation in the guidelines shall not require an immediate sale if the Managing Investment Director of the Opportunistic Strategies Program believes that no further risk of credit deterioration exists or the sale diminishes the total return to CalPERS.
+A downgrading of a security that causes a violation in the guidelines shall not require an immediate sale if the MID of the Opportunistic Strategies Program believes that no further risk of credit deterioration exists or the sale diminishes the total return to CalPERS.
 The CalPERS internal research staff shall analyze such situations to ensure that an informed decision is made. - c.
 Staff shall rely on short- or long-term ratings from authorized NRSROs.
 In the case of a split-rated security, staff may rely upon the highest rating.
 If a security is not rated by authorized NRSROs, staff's equivalent rating would apply.
 Staff shall maintain and annually update internal ratings for securities that are not rated by any authorized NRSROs.